apache/maven-site/content/markdown/repositories/dependencies.md

 `runtime`.
 A third project might need it for compiling, running, and testing and thus set the scope to `compile`.

-The scope does not have any effect on which artifact is loaded from the Maven repository system.
-It only determines whether the artifact is loaded and added to a given classpath.
+The scope does not have any effect on which artifact is loaded.
+Instead it determines:

+1. Where the artifact is loaded from
+2. Which classpaths the artifact is added to
+3. Whether the artifact's own dependencies are also added to this project's classpath

 Maven has six dependency scopes: